 More and more canadian investors are buying rental properties in South Florida.
 And it’s not hard to see why.

 Ryan Poole, a realtor with over 25 years of experience in the West Palm Beach area, explains what makes Florida real estate so attractive compared to Canadian markets.
+If you’re exploring this path, our US cross-border investing hub covers everything from financing to entity setup.

 The Numbers That Matter